 Ray's love for dark fiction can be traced back to late Saturday night showings of the classic black and white Universal movies on TV when he was a boy.
 'I was fascinated, frightened and inspired.
 Beyond the make-up and the cinematography, which were amazing, I think it was the stories and characterisation that grabbed my imagination.
 Those films, like most work within the horror genre, dealt with the biggest issues: the value of life and the lengths one might go to for survival.
 There was always an existential aspect, and that's the point from which my work almost invariably stems.'

-As for the written word, Ray cites the short ghost stories of writers such as Dickens, Blackwood and M R James as early influences.
+As for the written word, Ray cites the short ghost stories of writers such as Dickens, Poe and M R James as early influences.
 'They were very creepy.
 Those writers drew you into their little dark room and locked the door behind you.
 You really shared the sense of dread thrust upon their characters.
 I was a big reader from a young age with quite an eclectic taste, but looking back I see just how inspirational those stories were.'

 Ray's love for dark fiction can be traced back to late Saturday night showings of the classic black and white Universal movies on TV when he was a boy.
 'I was fascinated, frightened and inspired.
 Beyond the make-up and the cinematography, which were amazing, I think it was the stories and characterisation that grabbed my imagination.
 Those films, like most work within the horror genre, dealt with the biggest issues: the value of life and the lengths one might go to for survival.
 There was always an existential aspect, and that's the point from which my work almost invariably stems.'

-As for the written word, Ray cites the short ghost stories of writers such as Dickens, Blackwood and M R James as early influences.
+As for the written word, Ray cites the short ghost stories of writers such as Dickens, Poe and M R James as early influences.
 'They were very creepy.
 Those writers drew you into their little dark room and locked the door behind you.
 You really shared the sense of dread thrust upon their characters.
 I was a big reader from a young age with quite an eclectic taste, but looking back I see just how inspirational those stories were.'